demotomohiro/remocolab/README.md

 And replace user name colab in ssh command to root.

 ## Experimental kaggle support
+- As Kaggle stops sesson right after running ssh server, kaggle is no longer supported.

-remocolab in kaggle branch works on [Kaggle](https://www.kaggle.com/).
+~~remocolab in kaggle branch works on [Kaggle](https://www.kaggle.com/).~~
 1. Create a new Notebook with Python language.
 2. Set settings to:
    - Internet on